cicomaxi1972564/molly/README.md

-The Volkswagen Beetle, originally designed in the 1930s but produced after World War II, became one of the most iconic cars of the 20th century, known for its simplicity, reliability, and affordability.
+The Great Depression, which began with the stock market crash of 1929, had a profound impact on the automotive industry, leading to widespread layoffs, factory closures, and consolidation among automakers.